DataDog/documentation/content/en/tracing/services/inferred_services.md

 ## Set up inferred services

-To see inferred services, you must enable some **Datadog Agent** configurations.
+To see inferred services, you must enable some configurations.

 {{< tabs >}}
 {{% tab "Agent v7.55.1+" %}}